About The Goldfields

 A similar rebellion is occurring currently with many retirees and families gravitating from the cities to rural Australia seeking to capture a lifestyle that is grounded in caring country communities and connected to landscape.

-I will showcase and give your information on many attractive rural areas to ensure you make the right tree change for you.
+I will showcase and give your information on many attractive regional areas to ensure you make the right tree change for you.

 You will also learn about Portland and how it became Victoria's first European settlement famed for its deep port and 19th century buildings